FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_1_task.md

 {{% notice info %}}
 FortiGate1 is getting data-plane traffic over a GRE tunnel between it's port2 private IP (10.0.3.x/24) and an IP out of Transit Gateway CIDR block (100.64.0.x/24).
 This GRE tunnel is going over the TGW-Connect-security-connect-attachment, so this is all over a private path.
 Also Transit Gateway can support jumbo frames up to 8500 bytes for traffic between VPCs, AWS Direct Connect, Transit Gateway Connect, and peering attachments.
 However, traffic over VPN connections can have an MTU of 1500 bytes.
 Find out more in [**AWS Documentation**](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-quotas.html#mtu-quotas).

-BGP peering can be either iBGP or eBGP but the IP addressing will always us the inside tunnel IPs from a specific selection of CIDRs from 169.254.0.0/16.
+BGP peering can be either iBGP or eBGP but the IP addressing will always use the inside tunnel IPs from a specific selection of CIDRs from 169.254.0.0/16.
 To find out which ones can or can't be used, please reference [**AWS Documentation**](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html#tgw-connect-peer).

 Regardless which type of BGP is used, each connect peer is only required to create one GRE tunnel to peer to the redundant BGP peers on the Transit Gateway side.
 For more information, reference [**AWS Documentation**](https://aws.amazon.com/blogs/networking-and-content-delivery/simplify-sd-wan-connectivity-with-aws-transit-gateway-connect/).
 {{% /notice %}}